thaihv/smartcity-platform/README.md

 # A Smartcity Platform using microservices
-**A boilerplate code  for smartcity-platform using for Tamky, Quang Nam.
+**A boilerplate code  for smartcity-platform using for Tamky, Quang Nam project.
 It includes:**
  1. A real time service for archiving data from sensors (MQTT) or applications (HTTP).The techstack is used:
     * Kafka
     * Mosquitto